alxkohh/RAG-random-advice-generator/README.md

 # RAG random-advice-generator
-Receive a piece of advice by just a click of a button.
+Receive a piece of advice with just a click of a button.

 Visit us at https://random-advice-generator.herokuapp.com/